‘General Hospital’ Spoilers: Bobbie And Felicia Uncover Nelle’s Secret

 A photo posted by Chloe Lanier (@chloelanier123) on

 As next week progresses and more clues about Nelle’s identity are put out in the open, things are going to be shaken up.
 General Hospital spoilers are saying that Carly will go on to forgive Nelle because she still saved her daughter and at one point, Carly did the same thing to Bobbie.
 It is going to be a very twisted reveal, but fans are ready for everything to be out in the open.
-General Hospital spoilers promise a jaw-dropping moment and fans hope that is exactly what happens.
+General Hospital spoilers promise a jaw-dropping moment, and fans hope that is exactly what happens.

 [Featured Image by Joe Scarnici/Getty Images]